offbynull/learn/Math/input/input.md

 Common denominator
 ```

-Conceptually, you can think of `{bm} fraction subtracting` as subtracting pieces.
-That is, as long as the number of pieces used to represent a whole (denominator) is the same between both fractions, subtracting them is simply subtracting the individual pieces (numerators).
+Conceptually, you can think of `{bm} fraction subtracting` as subtracting parts.
+That is, as long as the number of parts used to represent a whole (denominator) is the same between both fractions, subtracting them is simply subtracting the individual parts (numerators).

 For example, the denominator for the fractions `{kt} \frac{2}{4}` and `{kt} \frac{1}{4}` is 4.
 Since the fractions have a common denominator, you can subtract them by subtracting the numerators while keeping the denominator...